 Response

 During the development of RF-based models we tested a number of combinations of existing variables.
 In the manuscript, we presented results for the “simple” RF-ED and best performing RF-all model.
-We did not attempt to generate new parameters (based on topography, fire severity etc) for the watersheds.
-This is a significant effort that although could potentially prove beneficial, should be considered as a future step and most likely in collaboration with USGS to get access to the original dataset used to derive the parameters in database (e.g. GIS files of burned areas, satellite images before/after fire etc).
+We did not attempt to generate new parameters (based on topography, fire severity etc.) for the watersheds.
+This is a significant effort that although could potentially prove beneficial, should be considered as a future step and most likely in collaboration with USGS to get access to the original dataset used to derive the parameters in database (e.g. GIS files of burned areas, satellite images before/after fire etc.).

 We believe that the analysis based on the existing dataset still has merit and findings provide new information with important implication for future advances of post-fire DF prediction not only in the west US but elsewhere as well.